suborbital/se2-go/README.md

 go get github.com/suborbital/se2-go@latest
 ```

-Every operation with Compute is done with a `se2.Client`.
+Every operation with SE2 is done with a `se2.Client`.
 Here's a simple example that fetches exisiting Plugins for a user and namespace.

 ```go
 package main